The Bride and Groom

 Be our guests for the weekend!
 All accommodations, food and drink are provided by your hosts.
 If you have a special snack, breakfast cereal or beverage that your cannot live without, you can pick it up in Ukiah before you arrive.

-Guests may arrive Thursday evening and leave Sunday by noon.
-Invitations will be sent in April and housing assigned after we receive your RSVP.
-You may RSVP at any time using the link below.
+Guests may arrive Thursday evening after 4:00 pm and leave Sunday by 11:00 am.
+Invitations will be sent in April and housing assigned later.

 Take Highway 101 north through Ukiah.
 Turn left on Reeves Canyon Road and follow the signs to Leonard Lake.
 Leonard Lake is approximately 45 minutes from Ukiah.